 The easiest way that can be effective to resolve many minor iOS issues is restarting your iPhone.
-It won’t take you long but offers you a high chance to fix iPhone Messages crashing.
+It won’t take you long but offers you a high chance to fix iOS 11 Messages crashing.

 To restart your iPhone, hold the power button until you see the slide, next drag the slider from left to right to turn off your iPhone.
 Then you just need to long press the power button to turn your iPhone on again.